-In an effort to reduce incidents of students' exposure to environmental hazards and infectious diseases, information regarding safety and exposure to infectious agents and hazardous substances will be provided prior to the first class meeting for each course or prior to clinical activities.
-Students will be educated about the principles of proper body mechanics and infection control, including standard precautions, bloodborne pathogens, appropriate first aid and exposure response procedures.
-Students who are concerned about their participation or believe they may be placed at unusual risk because of medical conditions or physical limitations are advised to consult with their program director/department chair and/or course instructor prior to participating in any learning exercise which may create such a risk.
-(Please refer to the Americans with Disabilities Act document in this orientation handbook, as relevant).
+In an effort to reduce incidents of students' exposure to environmental hazards and infectious diseases, information regarding safety and exposure to infectious agents and hazardous substances will be provided prior to the first-class meeting for each course or prior to clinical activities.
+Students will be educated about the principles of proper body mechanics and infection control, including standard precautions, blood borne pathogens, appropriate first aid and exposure response procedures.
+Students who are concerned about their participation or believe they may be placed at unusual risk because of medical conditions or physical limitations are advised to consult with their program director/department chair and/or course instructor prior to participating in any learning exercise that may create such a risk.
+(Please refer to the Americans with Disabilities Act and the Student Accessibility Support Center section in this orientation handbook, as relevant).